Why Poet Technologies Stock Is Plummeting Today

 - 10 stocks we like better than Poet Technologies ›

-Poet Technologies (NASDAQ: POET) stock is getting hit with a big valuation pullback in Thursday's trading.
-The company's share price was down 7.3% as of 2:30 p.m.
-ET and had been down as much as 15.7% earlier in the day.
+Poet Technologies (NASDAQ: POET) stock is getting hit with another day of big sell-offs in Wednesday's trading.
+The optics-technology company's share price was down 18.4% as of 12:30 p.m.
+ET.

-Poet's valuation is taking a big step back today as investors react to a big quarterly report in the software industry and other catalysts.
-Despite the big pullback today, Poet stock is still up 61% over the last week of trading.
+While there doesn't appear to be any major new business-specific news for the company today, investors are continuing to react to recent news that Marvell had canceled an order for artificial intelligence (AI) fiber-optics tech with Poet.
+Gains for the stock across 2026 have now been cut to just 3.5%, and its share price is now down roughly 57% from its high.

 Will AI create the world's first trillionaire?
 Our team just released a report on the one little-known company, called an "Indispensable Monopoly" providing the critical technology Nvidia and Intel both need.
 Continue »